CHLoschen/mamba/README.md

 3) Predict bonds for xyz or pdb file:
   mamba.py --predict new_molecule.xyz

-[unzip .sdf files from the train_sdf directory to obtain some training files]
+[unzip .sdf files to obtain some training files]